 The Yard Art Program

-With a quarterly rotation of local art pieces, The Yard’s Art Program is a core differentiator of The Yard.
-The program, helps to ensure fresh, inspiring spaces, while supporting inspiration and connections between members.
-Through our relationships with curators at every location, our members our surrounded by inspiring art everyday and we are able to provide additional resources for the creative community.
+With a quarterly rotation of art openings and exhibitions, the Art Program is a core differentiator of The Yard.
+The program helps to ensure fresh, inspiring spaces while supporting connections between members.
+Through our relationships with curators and galleries at each location, our members are surrounded by beautiful art every day and we are able to provide additional gallery space for the local creative community.

-Each of our locations works with amazing curators and our Director of Aesthetics and Maintenance to provide new, inspiring contemporary art on a quarterly basis.
+Each of our locations works with amazing local curators, galleries, and our Head of Art Program, to provide new and fresh contemporary art on a quarterly basis.
 Read more about our current and upcoming Rotating Exhibitions.

-Opening and Closing Art Receptions are held for each new exhibit to invite The Yard and the artist’s communities to join together to celebrate the wonderful works in the spaces.
+Opening or Closing Art Receptions are held for each new exhibition to invite The Yard members and the artist’s communities to join together to celebrate the wonderful works in the spaces.

 “Vectors Spectrum” (2016) is the third art commission for The yard by artist Vargas-Suarez Universal (b.
 1972).

-This multi panel painting is rooted in muralism, geometric abstraction and contains geometries associated with architecture, biology and mapping.
+This multi-panel painting is rooted in muralism, and geometric abstraction and contains geometries associated with architecture, biology, and mapping.

 The artist’s intent is to create a panoramic painting using colors associated with traditional landscape painting, using pigments from Italy and Holland, as well as aluminum and oil enamels to create a network of “vectors” interconnecting the panels into a panorama of co-existence and harmony.
 The artist has suggested that this painting is a type of metaphor for the type of working and networking activities that occur at The Yard.

 This piece is a permanent fixture in The Yard: Lincoln Square coworking space on the Upper East Side and part of the collection of the artist.